danmo91/School/IS 403/HTML Forms/README.md

 GET       | Requests data from a specified resource POST      | Submits data to be processed to a specified resource

-We build form in .NET using the Html form helper class
+We build forms in .NET using the Html form helper class
 ```
 @using (Html.BeginForm("Sign_in", "Home", FormMethod.Post))
 {